-NSF’s Sol Yu welcomed guests and thanked participants for their long-term support of NSF International and its mission of protecting and improving human health.
+NSF’s Sol Yu welcomed guests and thanked participants for their long-term support of NSF and its mission of protecting and improving human health.
 He said the newly opened Qingdao office will bring NSF closer to its clients and partners in China.

 NSF’s Tom Chestnut recognized NSF’s 75th anniversary and reaffirmed the organization’s commitment to protecting and improving human health around the world.
 As part of the celebration, Tom Chestnut and Sol Yu were invited to paint the eyes of a ceremonial lion and participate in a traditional lion dance.

-According to Sol Yu, offering new and expanded certification, testing and auditing services across China is one of the ways NSF International hopes to support China’s future efforts to protect and improve human health.
+According to Sol Yu, offering new and expanded certification, testing and auditing services across China is one of the ways NSF hopes to support China’s future efforts to protect and improve human health.

-Ms. Li Shujuan, deputy general manager of the Chinese Academy of Comprehensive Test Center announced a cooperative agreement with NSF International, which will enable the two organizations to collaborate on standard development, testing and certification projects offering “fast, reliable and consistent technical services with mutual rich experience, strong technical capabilities and a complete service network.”
+Ms. Li Shujuan, deputy general manager of the Chinese Academy of Comprehensive Test Center announced a cooperative agreement with NSF, which will enable the two organizations to collaborate on standard development, testing and certification projects offering “fast, reliable and consistent technical services with mutual rich experience, strong technical capabilities and a complete service network.”